lubuntu-team/manual/source/3/3.2/3.2.1/LXQt_configuration_center.rst

 How to Launch
 -------------
-To launch LXQt configuration center from the menu -> Prefrences -> LXQt settings -> LXQt configuration center or run
+To launch LXQt configuration center from the menu -> Preferences -> LXQt settings -> LXQt configuration center or run

 .. code::